percona/pmm/docs/how-to/troubleshoot.md

 ### Variables in Templates

-**The concept of *template* implies things like variable substitutions...where can I use these?
+**The concept of *template* implies features like variable substitutions...where can I use these?
 Where can I find a complete list of them?**

 Here is a guide to creating templates for Alertmanager: <https://prometheus.io/docs/prometheus/latest/configuration/template_examples/>